 World-Class Resources, World-Changing Programs

-Computation is the vanguard of today’s biomedical research.
-UMR’s Bioinformatics and Computational Biology (BICB) program is the vanguard of biomedical computation.
-We combine the strengths and skills of eight internationally renowned partners - University of Minnesota Rochester, University of Minnesota Twin Cities, Mayo Clinic, IBM, The Hormel Institute, Cray, Inc., National Marrow Donor Program (NMDP), and the Brain Sciences Center - to create a one-of-a-kind opportunity for research and graduate education at the intersection of quantitative sciences, biology, and medicine.
+Computation is the vanguard of today’s life sciences (biomedical, food and agricultural) research.
+UMR’s Bioinformatics and Computational Biology (BICB) program is at the vanguard of life sciences computation.
+We combine the strengths and skills of eight internationally renowned partners - University of Minnesota Rochester, University of Minnesota Twin Cities, Mayo Clinic, IBM, The Hormel Institute, Cray, Inc., National Marrow Donor Program (NMDP), and the Brain Sciences Center - to create a one-of-a-kind opportunity for research and graduate education at the intersection of quantitative sciences, biology, medicine, food and agriculture.

 - April 27 - Congratulation to Sambhawa Priya (Adviser: Ran Blekman).
 She has been awarded the Doctoral Dissertation Fellowship for the 2019-20 academic year by the graduate school.

 - April 5 - We are now on Linkedin.
 Come join us in promoting and tacking the bioinformatics and computational biology challenges in Minnesota!

 - April 1, 2019 - New BICB initiative to provide research training to underrepresented undergraduate or post-bac students who are interested in pursuing advanced degree(s) in the BICB program.
 Awardees will be selected based on personal statement, diversity statement, and academic record.
 The deadline for application is April 12, 2019.
 For more information, click here.
 To apply click here.